Environmental Initiatives

 SYSTEMS CURRENTLY BEING RELICENSED

-We are currently working to relicense the Dickie Brook Hydro System.
-The application for this system is due to be submitted on November 1, 2024.
+We are in the process of relicensing two systems: the Lequille Hydro System and the Paradise Hydro System.
+Applications for these systems are due to be submitted June 3, 2025, and November 1, 2025, respectively.
 Feedback is important to us so we can make informed decisions for our customers.
-If you want to better understand the Dickie Brook Hydro System or have questions, we encourage you to submit them by August 31, 2024 to allow us time to review and consider them as part of our application process.
+If you have questions or want to better understand these systems, we encourage you to submit them by March 31, 2025 (Lequille Brook), and August 31, 2025 (Paradise) to allow us time to review and consider them as part of our application process.

 You can reach us with any questions or comments at hydrorelicensing@nspower.ca.

-The Dickie Brook Hydro System is located in Guysborough County, approximately 8 km south of the Municipality of Guysborough.
-The hydro system comprises one generating station, a storage reservoir, and a headpond.
-The system utilizes a drainage area of approximately 43.2 km2, including Donahue Reservoir and Tom Lake Headpond.
-Power canals carry water from Donahue Reservoir to Tom Lake Headpond and from Tom Lake Headpond to the penstock pipe at the Dickie Brook generating station (see image below for details).
-The Dickie Brook Hydro System was constructed from 1946 to 1948 and has a total available hydroelectric generating capacity of 2.2 megawatts (MW).
+The LeQuille Hydro System is in Annapolis County, Nova Scotia, approximately 153 km west of Halifax.
+The hydro system comprises of one generating station, two storage reservoirs, and a headpond.
+The system utilizes a drainage area of approximately 135.5 km2, including Dargie Reservoir, Grand Reservoir, and LeQuille Headpond.
+A power canal carries water from Lequille Headpond to the LeQuille generating station (Figure 1).
+The Lequille Hydro System has been operational since 1967 and has a total available hydroelectric generating capacity of 12.5 megawatts (MW).

 Air Emissions Reporting